Franchovy/samp-cesium-task/README.md

 ### Visual Design

-The visual design was inspired by the styling of the cesium app: dark grey/black, white text, blue for interface.
+The visual design was inspired by the styling of the cesium app: dark grey/black, white text, light blue for highlighting.
 The earth icon was selected for its relevance.
 The locator icon was selected for its contrast and simplicity.

 ### Tests